-On an annual basis (from the end of 2020 onwards), the Steering Committee will adopt an investment plan.
-The investment plan is a short document that will complement the pipeline of joint programmes.
+The investment plan is a short document that will complement the pipeline of Joint Programmes (JPs).
 In a concise manner, it will provide the following information:

 - Resource Mobilization target for the following year (and subsequent years to be updated/revised annually based on results achieved and priorities identified); - Indicative desired allocation of resources broken down by thematic areas (taking into account the Fund commitment to the 360-degree approach, prior year allocations, needs identified, donor earmarking, etc.); and, - Indicative geographic priorities.